No information on this country available at this moment ...

 You can find information on networks by selecting a network from the drop-down menu above.
 Relevant information on individual countries can be reached by either clicking a country of interest on the map, or selecting one from the drop-down menu.

-All networks and third countries, which the EJN is cooperating with, are included; these are highlighted in green.
+All networks and non-EU countries, which the EJN is cooperating with, are included; these are highlighted in green.
 EU (and EJN) Member States are shown in blue.

 In agreement with our partners, access to the contact details is reserved for EJN Contact Points only.